a blog by Nolah Sleep...

 If you’ve considered all the factors above, you’re ready to make your final decision between a twin and twin XL mattress!

 Considering a Nolah AirFoam™ or natural latex hybrid mattress?
-Our five premium mattresses, including our flippable Nolah Nurture kids’ mattress, all come in both twin and twin XL sizes.
+All our mattresses, including our premium Nolah Signature and flippable Nolah Nurture kids’ mattress, all come in both twin and twin XL sizes.
 While smaller, our twin and twin XL beds pack in the same cooling and pressure-relieving benefits as our larger models.